 We expensed \$1,979 of costs associated with our registration statement on Form S-1 filed during the year ended December 31, 2016.
-Our planned initial public offering was postponed for a period in excess of 90 days and, as a result, it was deemed an aborted offering in accordance with Staff Accounting Bulletin Top 5A.
+Our planned initial public offering was postponed for a period in excess of 90 days and, as a result, it was deemed an aborted offering in accordance with Staff Accounting Bulletin Topic 5A.
 These costs are included in operating expenses in the statements of operations for the year ended December 31, 2016.

-At the time of the IPO, \$1,840 of additional costs, primarily consisting of legal, accounting and other direct fees and costs related to the IPO incurred during 2017 and were initially deferred and capitalized and then reclassified to stockholders' equity (deficit) at the conclusion of our IPO on October 12, 2017.
-Additionally, \$2.0 million of additional non-cash expense related to the accelerated vesting of restricted stock was included in general and administrative expenses in 2017.
+At the time of the IPO, \$1,840 of additional costs, primarily consisting of legal, accounting and other direct fees and costs related to the IPO incurred during 2017 and were initially deferred and capitalized and then reclassified to stockholders' equity at the conclusion of our IPO on October 12, 2017.
+Additionally, \$1,986 and \$2,049 of additional non-cash expense related to the accelerated vesting of restricted stock was included in general and administrative expenses in 2018 and 2017, respectively.